laurent22/joplin/readme/apps/teams.md

 ## Removing a member from your team

 To remove a member from your team click on the Profile icon (👤) for that user, then click on "Remove user".

+## Syncing data

+The main teams account is for managing users and billing.
+Add yourself as a team member to sync data.